crowded-libs/duks-storage-lmdb/README.md

 ### Recommended: Shared Environment Pattern

-The recommended way to use this library is through the `LmdbDuksStorage` class, which manages a single LMDB environment shared between all storage instances:
+The recommended way to use this library is to create a single LMDB environment and pass it to your storage instances:

 ```kotlin
 import duks.storage.lmdb.*